archman/phantasy-doc/source/va.rst

 Configuration Files
 ^^^^^^^^^^^^^^^^^^^

-The default machine configuration files are located at `/usr/lib/phantasy-machines` directory, for developing new configuration files, pointing to user-customized location is supported.
+The default machine configuration files are installed at directory  `/usr/lib/phantasy-machines`.
+Configuration files can be updated or added there.
+Pointing to user-customized locations is supported.

-By defined environmental variable ``PHANTASY_CONFIG_DIR`` in current Terminal session (temporary) or in user's `.bashrc` file (persistent).
+Define the environmental variable ``PHANTASY_CONFIG_DIR`` in the current Terminal session (temporary) or in user's `.bashrc` file (persistent).

 .. code-block:: bash

-    export PHANTASY_CONFIG_DIR=<directory for machine configurations>
+    export PHANTASY_CONFIG_DIR=<directory for machine configuration files>

-For example, the following snippet initializes the directory which contains the configuration files under development the home directory of user `devuser`.
+For example, the following snippet initializes the directory which contains the configuration files under development at a user's home directory `devuser`.

 .. code-block:: bash

-    $ cd
+    $ cd ~
     $ pwd
     /home/devuser
-    $ git clone https://stash.frib.msu.edu/scm/phyapp/phantasy-machines.git -b -devel
+    $ git clone https://stash.frib.msu.edu/scm/phyapp/phantasy-machines.git -b devel

-Then the way to set the `PHANTASY_CONFIG_DIR` is:
+Consequently, the way to persistently set the `PHANTASY_CONFIG_DIR` is:

 .. code-block:: bash

     $ echo 'export PHANTASY_CONFIG_DIR=/home/devuser/phantasy-machines' >> ~/.bashrc

-All the further content changes to `/home/devuser/phantasy-machines` directory should be tested.
+All changes within the directory `/home/devuser/phantasy-machines` should then be tested.

-Start Virtual Accelerator
+Starting Virtual Accelerator
 -------------------------

-There're two ways to start the virtual accelerator, through CLI or GUI, which is from ``flame-vastart`` tool of ``phantasy`` and ``va_launcher`` app of ``phantasy-apps``.
+There are two ways (CLI and GUI) to start the VA.
+One is using the ``flame-vastart`` tool of ``phantasy``.
+The other is via the ``va_launcher`` HLA of ``phantasy-apps``.

 CLI
 ^^^

-The command line to start ARIS/F1 virtual accelerator is:
+The following is the command line to use for the case of starting the VA for a beamline section referred to as ARIS/F1 (i.e. machine/segment):

 .. code-block:: bash

     $ phytool flame-vastart --mach ARIS --subm F1

-The usage of `flame-vastart` tool could be reached by `phytool flame-vastart -h`:
+The use description of `flame-vastart` tool is called using `phytool flame-vastart -h`:

 .. code-block:: bash